Heroes And Giants

-Father said that compliance was the gatekeeper of life.
+Father said that compliance was the substance of life.

 A concept not easily embraced by the mind of a boy.